 Destination or Service Unreachable

 When a gateway or a remote host receives a packet that it cannot send, it can use an ICMP Destination Unreachable message to alert the source host that the destination or service is unreachable.
 The message will contain a code that indicates why the packet could not be delivered.
 ICMPv6 has a similar code but a little different for Destination Unreachable messages.
-Some Destination Unreachable codes for ICMPv4 are following:
+Some Destination Unreachable codes for ICMPv4 are the following:

 - 0 – Net unreachable